 A thin, flexible instrument called an endoscope is passed down your throat to allow the doctor to look directly at the lining of your oesophagus, the ring of muscle and your stomach.

 There is no cure for achalasia, but treatment can help relieve the symptoms and make swallowing easier.

-- medication – medicine can help to relax the muscles in your oesophagus - this makes swallowing easier and less painful for some people, although it doesn't work for everyone
+Medicine can help to relax the muscles in your oesophagus .
+This makes swallowing easier and less painful for some people, although it doesn't work for everyone.

-- stretching the muscle (balloon dilation) - under a sedative or general anaesthetic, a balloon is passed into the oesophagus using a long, thin flexible tube (endoscope) - the balloon is then inflated to help stretch the ring of muscle that lets food into your stomach
+The balloon is then inflated to help stretch the ring of muscle that lets food into your stomach.

-- surgery - under general anaesthetic, the muscle fibres in the ring of muscle that lets food into your stomach are cut - it can permanently make swallowing easier
+Under general anaesthetic, the muscle fibres in the ring of muscle that lets food into your stomach are cut.
+It can permanently make swallowing easier.

 It's normal for chest pain to persist for a while after treatment.
 Drinking cold water may help relieve this.

 You should see your GP if you still have problems with swallowing or are continuing to lose weight after treatment.

 More useful links

 The information on this page has been adapted from original content from the NHS website.